alejandraberbesi/alejandraberbesi/README.md

 Within these projects, you'll discover a collection of personal endeavors, each housed in its own repository.
 Dive into the code and explore the brief introductions provided in the README files for a glimpse into each project's purpose and functionality.

-Check my [linkedin](https://www.linkedin.com/in/alejandra-berbesi-becerra/) if you would like to contact me :alien:
+Check my [linkedin](https://www.linkedin.com/in/alejandra-berbesi-becerra/) if you would like to contact me

 ## If you are interested, here is a snapshot of my experience: